SwedbankPay/developer.swedbankpay.com/_includes/custom-logo.md

 ## Custom Logo

+{% include alert.html type="warning" icon="warning" body="If you have integrated
+Seamless View as your payment UI, you need a specific agreement with Swedbank Pay to use this feature.
+No agreement is needed if you are using Redirect." %}

 If you have permission and the feature has been activated in your contract, you can replace the Swedbank Pay logo in the Payment Menu.
 See the **abbreviated** example below with `logoUrl` present in the `paymentOrder` request's `urls`.